brianc/node-pg-copy-streams/README.md

 Since this isn't a module with tons of installs and dependent modules I hope we can work together on this to iterate faster here and make something really useful.

 ## changelog

+### version 6.0.0 - published 2021-08-20

+- Implement _destroy in COPY FROM operations. `pipeline` will automatically send a CopyFail message to the backend is a source triggers an error. cf #115

+This version is a major change because some users of the library may have been using other techniques in order to ask the backend to rollback the current operation.

 ### version 5.1.1 - published 2020-07-21